- AustraliaNorth AmericaWorld

 The United States

 The ongoing trade war between the US and China has affected overall global markets, and in Australia it has sent investors running towards the safe haven nature of gold.
-The spat between the two powerhouse countries has been ongoing for more than a year, causing a tariff tit-for-tat that has resulted in volatility in the markets.
+The spat between the two powerhouse countries has been ongoing for four years, causing a tariff tit-for-tat that has resulted in volatility in the markets.

 Bond market and exchange rate

 Another element that is currently affecting the price of gold is a dwindling 10 year government bond yield.
-Since 2017, 10 year yields have dipped from over 2.65 percent to below 1.3 percent.
+Since 2008, 10 year yields have dipped from over 6.59 percent to a low of under 1 percent in 2020.
+Currently, 10 year bonds are recovering from the pandemic low and sit at 2.77 percent.

 Gold price and the ASX: How gold affects the market